grunch/grunch.dev/content/blog/rgbnode_tutorial.md

 +++

 ## Introduction
-In this tutorial we explain how to use RGB-node to create a fungible token and how to transfer it, this document is based on [RGB-node demo](https://github.com/rgb-org/rgb-node/tree/master/doc/demo-0.1) and differs in that this tutorial uses `real` testnet data and for that, we must build our own Partial Signed Bitcoin Transaction, `psbt` from now on.
+In this tutorial we explain how to use RGB-node to create a fungible token and how to transfer it, this document is based on [RGB-node demo](https://github.com/rgb-org/rgb-node/tree/master/doc/demo-0.1) and differs in that this tutorial uses `real` testnet data and for that, we must build our own Partially Signed Bitcoin Transaction, `psbt` from now on.

 ## Requirements
 The use of a Linux distribution is recommended, this tutorial was written using `Pop!_OS`, which is based on Ubuntu and you will need: